chenxiwarm/pecos/pecos/apps/text2text/README.md

   --model-folder ./pecos-text2text-model
 ```
 The models are saved into the `./pecos-text2text-model`.
+Note that if you want to use user specified negative samples in your training data (with the negative IDs), you should use
+`--negative-sampling usn` in the training argument.

 For batch Predicting, user should give the input text file `test-data.txt`, which has the same format as `training-data.txt`:
 ```